Haddadmj/Trivia-API/README.md

 # Udacitrivia

-Udacitrivia is webside backed by restful API, allow the user to do the list below
+Udacitrivia is website backed by restful API, allow the user to do the list below

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.